The Baltimore Sun: baltimoresun.com

 The company introduced its website in September 1996.
 A redesign of the site was unveiled in June 2009, capping a six-month period of record online traffic.
-Each month from January through June, an average of 3.5 million unique visitors combined to view 36.6 million Web pages.
+Each month from January through June, an average of 3.5 million unique visitors combined to view 36.6 million web pages.
 Sun reporters and editors produce more than three dozen blogs on such subjects as technology, weather, education, politics, Baltimore crime, real estate, gardening, pets and parenting.
 Among the most popular are Dining@Large, which covers local restaurants; The Schmuck Stops Here, a Baltimore-centric sports blog written by Peter Schmuck; Z on TV, by media critic David Zurawik; and Midnight Sun, a nightlife blog.
-A Baltimore Sun iPhone app was released September 14, 2010.
+A Baltimore Sun iPhone app was released on September 14, 2010.

 b

 In 2008, the Baltimore Sun Media Group launched the daily paper b to target younger and more casual readers, ages 18 to 35.
 It was in tabloid format, with large graphics, creative design, and humor in focusing on entertainment, news, and sports.
 Its companion website was bthesite.com.
 The paper transitioned from daily to weekly publication in 2011.

-It ceased publication entirely in August 2015, more than a year after the Baltimore Sun Media Group acquired City Paper.
+b ceased publication entirely in August 2015, more than a year after the Baltimore Sun Media Group acquired City Paper.